Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Traces and morphisms of cohomological field theory algebras

 \subsection{Compositions of morphisms and traces}

 Morphisms and traces on a CohFT algebra admit a notion of composition, which generalizes the usual homotopy notions of composition in the \ainfty setting.
 The definition of $2$-morphism of a composition of a trace with a morphism depends on a moduli space of {\em scaled parametrized curves} which combines features of the complexified multiplihedron and cyclohedron.
 Let $M_{n,1}(C)$ denote the space of $n$-marked $1$-scaled curves with underlying curve $C$; we do not quotient by automorphisms of $C$.
-The space $M_{n,1}(C)$ admits a compactification $\ol{M}_{n,1}(C)$ by allowing {\em stable scaled curves} allowing bubbles with zero area form or allowing the area form on $C$ to degenerate to zero and {\em affine scaled curves} to develop as bubbles.
+The space $M_{n,1}(C)$ admits a compactification $\ovl{M}_{n,1}(C)$ by allowing {\em stable scaled curves} allowing bubbles with zero area form or allowing the area form on $C$ to degenerate to zero and {\em affine scaled curves} to develop as bubbles.
 Recall that any nodal map $u: \hat{C} \to C$ of class $[C]$ has a {\em relative dualizing sheaf} given as the tensor product of the dualizing sheaf $T^\dual \hat{C}$ for $\hat{C}$ and the inverse of the pull-back of the cotangent bundle $T^\dual C$ to $C$:

 (More detail is given below in \cite[Example 4.2]{qk2}.)
-A section of $T_u^\dual$ consists of a collection of rational one-forms $\lambda_i: C_i \to T^\dual C_i $ on the bubble components, and a function $\lambda_0: C_0 \to \C$ on the principal component, such that $\lambda_i$ have at most simple poles at the nodes and if so, the residues on either side of the node match.
 We denote by $ \P(T_u^\dual \oplus \C) $ the associated bundle with projective line fibers.

 \begin{definition} {\rm (Nodal Scaled Marked Curves)} Let $u: \hat{C} \to C$ be a map of class $[C]$.
 A {\em scaling form} is a section $\lambda: \hat{C} \to \P(T_u^\dual \oplus \C) $ such that on any connected component $\hat{C}'$ of $\hat{C} \ssm C_0$ (that is, bubble tree attached to the principal component) the pair $(\hat{C}', \lambda | \hat{C}')$ is an affine scaled curve (if the scaling $\lambda$ is infinite on $C_0$) or has zero scaling, otherwise.
 A {\em nodal scaled curve} parametrized by $C$ is a map $\hat{C} \to C$ equipped with a scaling form.
 An {\em isomorphism} of nodal scaled parametrized curves $(\hat{C}_j, u_j, \omega_j), j = 0,1$, is an isomorphism $\psi: \hat{C}_0 \to \hat{C}_1$ such that \begin{enumerate} \item {\rm (Scalings are intertwined)} $\psi^* \lambda_1 = \lambda_0$.